Find Trade Colleges

 Production, Planning, and Expediting Clerks who work in Wyoming, District of Columbia, or New Mexico, make the highest salaries.

-How much do Production, Planning, and Expediting Clerks make in different U.S. states?
+Below is a list of the median annual salaries for Production, Planning, and Expediting Clerks in different U.S. states.

 State Annual Mean Salary